‘Weird’ House of the Dragon scene leaves viewers feeling conflicted

 *Spoilers follow – you have been warned*

-But, it was an incestuous sex scene involving Rhaenyra and her uncle Dameon (Matt Smith) that left many of the show’s fans feeling uncomfortable.
+But, it was an incestuous sex scene involving Rhaenyra and her uncle Daemon (Matt Smith) that left many of the show’s fans feeling uncomfortable.

-After mourning the death of Daemon’s wife, Rhaenyra makes it clear that she has feelings for Daemon, and wishes to strengthen her position in Westeros by marrying him.
+After berating Daemon for “abandoning” her to marry the now-deceased Laena Velaryon, Rhaenyra makes it clear that she has feelings for her uncle and wishes to strengthen her position in Westeros by marrying him.
 The pair then have sex.

 The scene follows on from one in episode four that showed young Rhaenyra (Milly Alcock) being intimate with Daemon in a brothel.